arassec/igor/documentation/docs/examples/copyfiles.md

 Once again, the action doesn't change anything on the data items in the stream.

 ### Save Filename
-In order for the 'Filter persisted value' action to work, we now have to save the filename of all copied files to igor's datastore.
+In order for the 'Filter Persisted Value' action to work, we now have to save the filename of all copied files to igor's datastore.
 During the next job run, those filenames will then be filtered and the files won't be copied again.

-The **'Persist value' action** stores a value from the data item in igor's datastore.
+The **'Persist Value' action** stores a value from the data item in igor's datastore.
 As input parameter we set the data item's filename by configuring `$.data.filename`.
 Since we don't want to store an unbounded number of values in igor's datastore, we limit the number of filenames to keep to `5000`.
 This value has to be adopted according to the number of files on the server and how often filenames might e.g. get recycled.